 We manage our business based on three geographic regions: the Americas, EMEA, and Asia Pacific.
 Geographic revenue information is based on the location of sale.
-During the three and six months ended June 30, 2007 and 2006, we derived the majority of our revenues from sales to customers within our Americas region.
+In the first quarter of 2007 and 2006, we derived the majority of our revenues from sales to customers within our Americas region.
 The following table summarizes revenue and operating profit by region: